 Will This Hair of the Dog Really Cure My Hangover?

-You have to realize that six ounces of gin is three times the average shot of liquor.
-So, yes, this is a 'hair of the dog' recipe in that you're adding more liquor to your post-drunk experience.
-Effectively, you are putting off the pain.
+The short answer is that this is no "cure" for a hangover other than time.
+By drinking alcohol again, you are only putting off the pain.
 At best, you may be easing out of the nasty effects of your hangover as the liquor leaves your body at a more controlled rate than it did overnight.

 How Strong Is the Hair of the Dog?

-I have already said that there is a lot of gin in this recipe and that means that this is going to be a very potent drink.
-If you were to mix up a Hair of the Dog using the 80-proof Bulldog (or an equivalent), then it would weigh in at around 34% ABV (68 proof).
+There is a lot of gin in this recipe and that means that this is going to be a very potent drink.
+If you were to mix up a Hair of the Dog using the 80-proof Bulldog (or an equivalent), then it would weigh in at around 34 percent ABV (68 proof).